Policies of the University of Wisconsin Oshkosh

 - Complaints of failure to provide reasonable accommodation of a student’s sincerely held religious beliefs as required by this rule may be filed under institutional complaint and grievance procedures adopted pursuant to Chs.
 UWS 6 and 13.

 - The Chancellor of each institution shall, through appropriate institutional publications, provide notification to students and instructors of the rules for accommodation of religious beliefs, and of the procedure and appropriate office for filing complaints.

 |Letter Grade||Undergraduate Grade Points||Graduate Grade Points|

-For more information please visit Grade Policies.
+For more information please visit the current Undergraduate Bulletin.

 Residency for Tuition Purposes

 Wisconsin Statutes Extracts Regarding Residency for Tuition Purposes

 EXTRACT FROM SECTION 36.27(2), WISCONSIN STATUTES OF 2005 RELATING TO EXEMPTION FROM NONRESIDENT TUITION AT THE UNIVERSITY OF WISCONSIN – OSHKOSH